 6. Meadow restoration linked with seed harvesting locally

 7. Where landowners are happy the project could also involve improved access or interpretation at certain suitable points if opportunities arise.

-Works are being prioritised on the basis of landscape and habitat benefits as judged by a panel of experts from Gwent Wildlife Trust and Natural Resources Wales.
-If you think you may have any land which may be eligible for funding or you might be interested in volunteering to help with these activities, please contact Gemma for further information.
+If you think you may have any land which may be eligible for funding or you might be interested in volunteering to help with these activities, please contact Mark for further information.